1994 Tulane Green Wave football team

 The 1994 Tulane Green Wave football team was an American football team that represented Tulane University during the 1994 NCAA Division I-A football season as an independent.
 In their third year under head coach Buddy Teevens, the team compiled a 1–10 record.

+Tulane's season finale vs. LSU was the last meeting between the in-state rivals in New Orleans until 2007.